im2fast4u/im2fast4u.github.io/_posts/2025-12-26-post-special-relativity.md

 ## Two Pillars
 Einstein's theory of special relativity comes in two main parts.
 For any object moving at a constant speed, the laws of physics are all the same.
 And the speed of light in a vacuum, also known as the universal speed limit is always the same, about 300,000 km/s.

+## Key Consequences
+However, since it's not possible to move faster than the speed of light, there must be a change as we go faster.

+- **Time Dilation**: Time ticks slower as we move faster.
+Someone moving at the speed of light will age slower than one not moving.
+- **Length Contraction**: The length of an object shortens as it goes faster
+- **Relativity of Simultaneity**:

 ## Conclusion